-What Is the 3 - 3 - 3 Approach to Cats?
+What Is The 3 - 3 - 3 Approach To Cats?

 Adopted cats go through an adjustment period when they start to live in their new homes.
 You and your new cat need time to become comfortable and learn a daily routine together.
 Creating a structure in advance for your first three days, three weeks, and three months together will help your cat settle in.
 A method called, the 3 – 3 – 3 approach breaks down providing your new cat a sense of security in their forever home — in kibble-sized bites!